-- A. Degree A specific designation of letters representing the words on the diploma indicating completion or attainment, e.g., B.A., B.S., B.Arch., B.B.A., M.A., M.F.A., Ed.D., D.A., Ph.D. - B. Certificate Awarded upon successful completion of entry-level programs, a specialty within an occupational area, and/or upgrading skills and knowledge within an occupation. a short program of study culminating in an industry-recognized credential, a credential supporting other academic programs, a credential focused on a specific area of skill and knowledge, and/or an added specialty or upgraded credential within an occupational area.
-Usually, certificate programs are at least 12 credits and no more than 60 semester hours 29 credits in length and do not require the related instruction/general education courses used for Certificates of Applied Science and academic degrees (e.g., A.A.S., A.S., B.S., etc). - C. Certificate of Applied Science Awarded upon completion of a program of study at least 30 credits in length preparing students for entry-level employment in the career/technical area indicated by the Certificate of Applied Science title (e.g., Certificate of Applied Science in Bookkeeping).
+A. Degree - A specific designation of letters representing the words on the diploma indicating completion or attainment, e.g., B.A., B.S., B.Arch., B.B.A., M.A., M.F.A., Ed.D., D.A., Ph.D.

+B. Certificate - Awarded upon successful completion of a short program of study culminating in an industry-recognized credential, a credential supporting other academic programs, a credential focused on a specific area of skill and knowledge, and/or an added specialty or upgraded credential within an occupational area.
+Usually, certificate programs are at least 12 credits and no more than 29 credits in length and do not require the related instruction/general education courses used for Certificates of Applied Science and academic degrees (e.g., A.A.S., A.S., B.S., etc).

+C. Certificate of Applied Science - Awarded upon completion of a program of study at least 30 credits in length preparing students for entry-level employment in the career/technical area indicated by the Certificate of Applied Science title (e.g., Certificate of Applied Science in Bookkeeping).
 As required by Northwest Commission on Colleges and Universities, these certificate programs include a recognizable body of instruction in computation, communication, and human relations.
-Specific expectations for the Certificate of Applied Science are provided in BOR Policy 301.12. - D. Major The specific field of concentration for the degree.
+Specific expectations for the Certificate of Applied Science are provided in BOR Policy 301.12.

+D. Major - The specific field of concentration for the degree.
 A designated and coherent sequence of courses in a discipline, related disciplines, or professional area in which a student concentrates as a part of a baccalaureate degree program.
 The requirements of the major are usually defined by one academic department, but may be defined jointly by two or more departments in the case of an interdisciplinary major.
 Majors may range from 30 to 48 semester hours, half of which must be at the upper division level.
-Study in the major will conclude with a capstone, integrating experience in which the knowledge and skills learned in the major are applied or demonstrated. - E. Extended Major Where required by professional expectations or specialized accreditation standards, extended majors may be offered in undergraduate programs.
-The extended major may require up to 80 hours. - F. Minor The supporting or complementary field undertaken along with a major for a degree.
+Study in the major will conclude with a capstone, integrating experience in which the knowledge and skills learned in the major are applied or demonstrated.

+E. Extended Major - Where required by professional expectations or specialized accreditation standards, extended majors may be offered in undergraduate programs.
+The extended major may require up to 80 hours.

+F. Minor - The supporting or complementary field undertaken along with a major for a degree.
 A designated and coherent sequence of courses in a discipline, related disciplines, or professional area which provides support or enhancement of a student's major in a baccalaureate program.
-Minors may range from 18 to 30 semester hours of credit, one-third of which must be at the upper division level. - G. Option One of two or more alternative tracks available to students in an associate degree, baccalaureate minor or major or graduate degree program.
+Minors may range from 18 to 30 semester hours of credit, one-third of which must be at the upper division level.

+G. Option - One of two or more alternative tracks available to students in an associate degree, baccalaureate minor or major or graduate degree program.
 Each option consists of a core of required courses in the program plus required and/or elective courses in the specialty area indicated by the title of the option.
 The core of required courses must constitute at least one-third of the hours required for the program.